Channel Simulation and Coded Source Compression: Introduction

-Source coding with hybrid classical-quantum systems $\rho_{XB}$ with $X$ representing a classical system and $B$ a quantum state is also considered in quantum information theory, and one of our main results falls into this category.
+Source coding with hybrid classical-quantum states $\rho_{XB}$, with $X$ representing a classical system and $B$ a quantum system, has also been considered in quantum information theory, and one of our main results falls into this category.
 In \cite{Devetak:2003kd}, Devetak and Winter considered classical source coding with quantum side information at the decoder, and showed that the optimal rate $R_1$ is given by $H(X|B)_\rho$.
-This result can be regarded as a classical-quantum version of the source coding with (full) side-information.
+This result can be regarded as a classical-quantum version of the source coding with (full) side information.

 In this work, we first revisit the classical coded source compression \cite{Wyner:1975iv, Ahlswede:1975ea}.
-In particular, we provide a simpler achievability proof based on the idea of channel simulation (Theorem~\ref{thm:CSCCH}).
+We significantly simplify the original proof, which might appear to be somewhat {ad hoc}.
+Instead, our arguably simpler achievability proof (Theorem~\ref{thm:CSCCH}) reveals a structure of the composition of known protocols.
+We can achieve this due to the observation that connects coded source compression with classical channel simulation, a powerful information-theoretical tool obtained recently \cite{Bennett:2002fw}.
 The proof indicates that channel simulation is a general subroutine employed between the helper and the decoder in the task of coded source compression.
+The approach of composing protocols is advocated under the name of ``resource inequalities'', and has been successful in quantum information theory \cite{Devetak:2008eb, Hsieh:2010gd, Datta:2011vc}.